Nilavo-2001/youtubePlaylistLengthCalculator/Readme.md

 3. install all the dependencies mentioned on the package.json file
 4. run node index.js to start the server

-# postman
+# Postman

-postman collection attached with repo , download and import the collection in postman
+Postman collection attached with repo , download and import the collection in postman